kensanata/spellcasters/Narga.md

 to your sex must save vs. spells whenever they want to act against your wishes.
 If they make the save, they may move as they wish and say what they want, for an hour.

+**Long kiss** (2) allows you to kiss somebody and create a special bond between the two of you.
+Both of you know where the other one is: you can feel how many days or hours you would have to walk in which direction in order to meet them.
+You may cut this bond at any time.
+If you don't, it is permanent.

+**Speak with skulls** (2) allows you to reach through time and space into the afterlife and contact the souls that inhabited the skull you are holding.
+The conversation continues for as long as you keep talking.
+The soul is not necessarily friendly and cannot be charmed.

 **Invisible claws** (3) focuses your hate into invisible claws or blades which whizz through the air, cutting skin and flesh wherever